0rora/0rora/README.md

     (Future builds will migrate this sensitive data elsewhere).
 - `db.default` is the JDBC configuration of the application database as per the [ScalikeJDBC documentation](http://scalikejdbc.org/documentation/configuration.html#scalikejdbc-config).
     At the very least, you will require `db.default.driver` and `db.default.url`.
-- `play.http.secret.key` the [application secret](https://www.playframework.com/documentation/2.7.x/ApplicationSecret)
+- `play.http.secret.key` is the [application secret](https://www.playframework.com/documentation/2.7.x/ApplicationSecret).

 ## Documentation